isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 	   <li style="line-height:1.35; font-size:20px; margin-bottom:10px;"><b>Be vaccinated against Yellow Fever if you have visited Yellow Fever high risk countries/regions in Africa and Latin America</b> - a valid <a href="https://ica.gov.sg/enter-depart/entry_requirements/yellow-fever-vaccination-certificate" target="_blank">Yellow Fever vaccination certificate</a> is required.</li>
 	  </ol>

-<p style="font-size:20px; margin-top:20px; margin-bottom:10px; line-height:1.35;">If you meet the requirements above, click the green button below for a step-by-step travel checklist that explains the administrative requirements (e.g. proof of vaccination, SG Arrival Card, etc) for entry.
-Travellers born on or before 31 Dec 2009 who are medically ineligible for vaccination, not vaccinated or have recovered from COVID-19 without taking the minimum required WHO EUL Vaccines are considered non-fully vaccinated and should refer to the next section for non-fully vaccinated travellers.</p>
+<p style="font-size:20px; margin-top:20px; margin-bottom:10px; line-height:1.35;">If you meet the requirements above, click the green button below for a step-by-step travel checklist that explains the administrative requirements (e.g. proof of vaccination, SG Arrival Card, etc) for entry. <b>Travellers born on or before 31 Dec 2009 who are medically ineligible for vaccination, not vaccinated or have recovered from COVID-19 without taking the minimum required WHO EUL Vaccines are considered non-fully vaccinated and should refer to the next section for non-fully vaccinated travellers.</b></p>

 <p style="margin-bottom:20px;"></p>